 Over the last year Daniel has made his debut at the Kennedy Center in Washington DC, Merkin Concert Hall in New York, the Usedomer Festival in Germany, Palais Lichtenau in Potsdam, Festspiele Mecklenburg-Vorpommern and Steirisches Kammermusikfestival.
 He recorded music by Bartók for Decca and attended IMS Prussia Cove working with Ferenc Rados.

 Future engagements include recitals at Wigmore Hall, the Gardner Museum in Boston, Morgan Library in New York, Louvre in Paris, the Oxford International and Nottingham International Piano Series.
 He continues to give recitals throughout the UK, and performs Rachmaninov’s Concerto No. 2 with the Auburn and Dearborn Symphony Orchestras in Washington and Michigan.
-In Autumn 2017 he tours Argentina and Chile.
+Further afield Daniel gives recitals in China, Argentina and Chile.

 Born in Hungary, Daniel studied at the Franz Liszt Academy in Budapest with István Gulyás and Gyöngyi Keveházi and at the Royal Academy of Music in London with Pascal Nemirovski.
 He has participated in masterclasses with Alfred Brendel, Leslie Howard, Natalia Trull, Maxim Vengerov and Mikhail Voskresensky.